a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - Hegel and The Science of Logic seems to have covered very similar material...

+- metabolic breakdown and build up of multicellular organisms

+- (big leap here) divergence/convergence and stretching/folding in Chaos theory???

 - money??? is this applicable?

 - more about the development of larger and larger sets in mathematics?